Xetibo/ReSet-Doc/sections/literature.typ

   it should be clear to the user where they are right now, and where they can go from here.

-  Both the gnome human interface guidelines and Steve Kruger advise developers to use as few required clicks to navigate to a certain page as possible.
+  Both the Gnome human interface guidelines and Steve Kruger advise developers to use as few required clicks to navigate to a certain page as possible.
 This avoids tedious navigation where users could either get lost in navigation or simply get annoyed at the endless path.